Pathoschild/smapi-mod-dump/compiled/broken in 1.4/Better Train Loot/config_readme.txt

 How many milliseconds from when the message about a train is going thru Stardew Valley and when the train shows up.
 - Default Value: 10000 (10 seconds)

+#### maxTrainsPerDay
+Sets the maximum possible number of trains.
+Note: You can still get more or less than the maximum since the game can still create trains and you might have a really bad luck day.
+- Default Value: 5

 #### maxNumberOfItemsPerTrain
 Limits the amount of items per train that the mod will create.
 Note: You can still get more than the maximum since the game can still create items.
 - Default Value: 5

 #### enableForceCreateTrain
 If value is true, allows the user to force a train to be created by pressing the button Y.
 Note: The train will be created on next game time update if there is no current train.
 - Default Value: false

+#### enableMultiplayerChatMessage
+If value is true, a chat message will appear to the farmhands letting them know a train is coming.
+Note: This message is currently only in English.
+- Default Value: true

+#### configVersion
+Don't modify.
+This is used to update the config file if new settings are added.
+- Default Value: 2